lumos-io/futura/README.md

 ### Run Nix

 Assuming `nix` has been installed correctly and the `.env.local` is available, you can proceed with `nix develop` to enter the environment.
 By default, `kind` is not created (also metric-server and redis are skipped).
-To enable Kind deployment, run nix as follow `SKIP_KIND=true nix develop`.
+To enable Kind deployment, run nix as follow `SKIP_KIND=false nix develop`.

 #### Accessing Redis